 The communication doesn’t stop once you get the sit.
-We send a range of fun photos with the cats and dogs during a petsit.
-Along with providing frequent updates.
-Ask in advance how much communication the owner expects and then pass their expectations.
+We send a range of fun photos with the cats and dogs during a pet sit, along with providing frequent updates.
+Ask in advance how much communication the owner expects and then surpass their expectations.
 One owner got a huge kick whenever we sent quirky photos of her cats in hilarious outfits.

 3. Cleanliness And Respect

 You know the phrase, “Leave it cleaner than you found it?”
 Scratch that.
 We leave it cleaner than they have ever seen it.
 Okay, we’re neat freaks, but we always clean the home when we arrive, throughout the sit, and then one big deep clean before the owners arrive home.
 Nobody wants to come back to a dirty place, especially after a long trip.